ajitgoel/Notes/InterviewQuestions/Java/Stage3-Authorization.md

 | POST /api/antifraud/transaction | -         | +        | -             | -       |
 | POST /api/antifraud/access      | -         | -        | +             | -       |

-Let's talk about roles. `ADMINISTRATOR` is the user who has registered first, all other users should receive the `MERCHANT` roles.
-All users added after `ADMINISTRATOR` must be locked by default and unlocked later by `ADMINISTRATOR`.
+Let's talk about roles. ==`ADMINISTRATOR` is the user who has registered first, all other users should receive the `MERCHANT` roles.
+All users added after `ADMINISTRATOR` must be locked by default and unlocked later by `ADMINISTRATOR`==.
 The `SUPPORT` role should be assigned by `ADMINISTRATOR` to one of the users later.

 ##### Objectives

-- Add authorization to the service and implement the role model shown in the table above.
-The first registered user should receive the `ADMINISTRATOR` role; the rest — `MERCHANT`.
-In case of authorization violation, respond with the `HTTP Forbidden` status (`403`).
-Mind that only one role can be assigned to a user;
+- Add authorization to the service and implement the role model shown in the table above. ==The first registered user should receive the `ADMINISTRATOR` role; the rest — `MERCHANT`.== In case of authorization violation, respond with the `HTTP Forbidden` status (`403`). ==Mind that only one role can be assigned to a user;==
-- All users, except `ADMINISTRATOR`, must be locked immediately after registration; only `ADMINISTRATOR` can unlock users;
+- ==All users, except `ADMINISTRATOR`, must be locked immediately after registration; only `ADMINISTRATOR` can unlock users;==
-- Change the response for the `POST /api/auth/user` endpoint.
+- ==Change the response for the `POST /api/auth/user` endpoint.
 It should respond with the `HTTP Created` status (`201`) and the body with the JSON object containing the information about a user.
-Add the `role` field in the response:
+Add the `role` field in the response:==

 ```json
 {